godexsoft/pushy/1-install-from-source.md

 or a C++11-compatible compiler.
 Make sure you have the following preinstalled on your system:

 - cmake (2.8 or newer)
-- [boost](http://boost.org) (1.53 or newer). required libraries from boost:
+- [boost](http://boost.org) (1.54 or newer). required libraries from boost:
   1. system
   2. log
   3. thread
   4. program_options
   5. date_time
 - [hiredis](https://github.com/redis/hiredis) (redis client library for C/C++)
+- openssl (libssl and libcrypto)

-> Note:
+> __Note:__
 The above libraries are expected to be installed system-wide.
+CMake will do its best to try and find them for you.

 ##Compiling##